coastalboundarydynamicsresearchgroup/PIV/SBC_Builds/OrangePi5Pro/README.md

 - Other questions will follow, just use defaults.
 - When back at the main command, choose `w` to write the data to the disk.

 Add a filesystem to the partition.
-I am choosing `ntfs` since it will provide portability to directly read and write to the SSD if it is removed from this SBC and put into a Windows computer.
-Other formats might be preferrable in a strictly-linux environment.
+I initially chose `ntfs` since to provide portability to directly read and write to the SSD if it is removed from this SBC and put into a Windows computer.
+This turned out to be unusably slow when saving hundreds of RAW image files per second for a sustained period.
+I have found the best filesystem is `ext4`.

 Use lsblk again to see the name of the partition you just created.
 It is probably named `/dev/nvme0n1p1`.
 Make the filesystem with this command.

-`sudo mkfs -t ntfs /dev/nvme0n1p1`
+`sudo mkfs -t ext4 /dev/nvme0n1p1`

 ### Permanently mount the NVMe M.2 SSD